-• To ensure mastery learning, every student will be eligible for remediation and recovery opportunities on summative assessments.
-Teachers may provide reteach/relearn assignments and offer opportunities for students to demonstrate mastery of the standards.

-• Grades will replace the previous assessment score if improvement is demonstrated.
-We will not average the grades or cap the reassessment score.
-Mastery is mastery, and grades should reflect what the student has learned.
+- To ensure mastery learning, every student will be eligible for remediation and recovery opportunities on summative assessments.
+Teachers will provide reteach/relearn assignments and offer opportunities for students to demonstrate mastery of the standards. - Grades will replace the previous assessment score if improvement is demonstrated.
+Teachers will not average the grades or cap the reassessment score.
+Grades will reflect what the student has learned.